3 Reasons You May Need A Guardianship

 The other substantial drawback to having to create a guardianship for a minor child is that the guardianship must end at age 18.
 Whatever estate remains at that time must be distributed to the child, whether they are mature enough to handle it or not.

-The simple solution to avoiding a guardianship of the estate of a minor child is to set up a trust for his or her benefit under your will to whatever age you believe is appropriate.
+The simple solution to avoiding a guardianship of the estate of a minor child is to set up a trust for his or her benefit under your Will, to whatever age you believe is appropriate.
 You also have the right to name the trustee who would serve to manage the estate until that time.
-You can state in your will or a separate document who you would want to serve as the guardian of the person of the child, which means who would have custody.
+You also can state in your Will or a separate document who you would want to serve as the guardian of the person of the child, which means who would have custody.

 2. An adult has become mentally incapacitated or incompetent.

 Once again, an attorney ad litem (legal representative) must be appointed to represent the interests of the ward.
-Again, these fees have to be paid by the guardianship estate.
-The ad litem may seriously question the applicant's motive in seeking the guardianship and their fitness to fill that role, in addition to whether the ward really is incompetent.
-Even obtaining the appointment as a guardian can be difficult in some situations.
+These fees have to be paid by the guardianship estate.
+The ad litem, as part of his or her duty of representation, may question the applicant's motive in seeking the guardianship and their fitness to fill that role, in addition to whether the ward really is incompetent.

 More than one person may seek to be appointed the guardian, again triggering potential family feuds.
 And, once again, court approval of many actions on behalf of the ward is required and yearly accountings must be filed as long as the guardianship remains in effect.
 Once the ward dies, additional accounting and other court proceedings are required to close the guardianship.